Dare2510/Cinema-Booking-System/README.md

 ### Movie, Screening and Room APIs

 The project also contains endpoints for managing movies, cinema rooms, seats and screenings.
-These endpoints are part of the backend administration flow and will be protected with role-based security.
+These endpoints are part of the backend administration flow and are be protected with role-based security.

 ## Example Reservation Request